hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > That in the end they have bought cheap dancing dear.
 >
 > Bel.
-Surely completion means when you well know,
+Surely completion[^45] means when you well know,
 >
 > The dance you're learning, and can plainly show,

->
+[^45]: The author is of opinion, with Belinda, on the subject o f completion, and in his engagements with his pupils, generally allows a year for that purpose, (if necessary,) never yet having had the good fortune to meet with such apt pupils as could acquire perfection in six lessons.

 > That you the steps and figures well combine;
 >
 > Can execute and show the whole design;